-- a) Trains/thruway services that offer Carry-On Baggage service into Canada. - Adirondack - Cascades (use normal carry-on procedures; the following procedures do not apply.) - Maple Leaf - b) All carry-on baggage entering Canada must be tagged with "Canadian Customs Tag" (NRPC 4008).
-(Refer to Figure 4-4) - c) Stations and Conductors must make the Canada Customs Entry Announcement to inform customers that all carry-on items crossing the US/Canadian border into Canada must be tagged with a completed "Canadian Customs Tag" (old NRPC 3088 or new NRPC 4008) which includes the customer's name and citizenship. - d) The "Canadian Customs Tag" (old NRPC 3088 or new NRPC 4008) may be affixed to carry-on items using the attached elastic string or as a sticker by pealing off the top of the tag. - e) The small tag number sticker in the lower right-hand corner of the tag must be removed and affixed to the back of the customer's ticket receipt.
-If the customer has an eticket the tag number sticker can be left in tack a presented to the customer to show for border crossing, or the tag can be affixed to the seat check and provided to the customer to cross the border. - f) All on-train crewmembers must carry a sufficient supply of "Canadian Customers Tag" (NRPC 4008) to meet demand. - g) Conductors, Assistant Conductors and designated station employees are the only employees allowed to affix tags to carry-on items. - h) The "Canadian Customs Tag" (NRPC 3008) is not a substitute for baggage identification tags.
+- a) Trains/thruway services that offer Carry-On Baggage service into Canada. - Adirondack - Cascades (use normal carry-on procedures; the following procedures do not apply.) - Maple Leaf - b) All carry-on baggage entering Canada must be tagged with "Canadian Customs Tag" (NRPC 3088) along with the "Baggage Identification Tag" (NRPC 4008). - c) The Canadian Customs Tag only shows the customer's name and citizenship. - d) Conductors must make the Canada Customs Entry Announcement to inform customers that all carry-on items crossing the US/Canadian border into Canada must be tagged with a completed "Canadian Customs Tag" - e) The tag (NRPC 3088) may be affixed to their baggage using the attached elastic string or as a sticker by peeling off the top of the tag. - f) Handling the small tag number sticker in the lower right-hand corner: - Remove and affix to the back of the customer's ticket receipt. - If the customer has an eticket: - Leave the sticker intact. - Present to the customer for border crossing. - Or affix tag to the seat check and provided to the customer for border crossing. - g) All on-train crewmembers must carry a sufficient supply of "Canadian Customs Tag" (NRPC 3088) to meet demand. - h) Conductors, Assistant Conductors are the only employees allowed to affix tags to carry-on items. - i) The "Canadian Customs Tag" (NRPC 3088) is not a substitute for baggage identification tags.

-Figure 4-4 - Canadian Customs Tag (NRPC 3008)
+Figure 4-4 - Canadian Customs Tag (NRPC 3088)